-- ATM equipment

-- Furniture, fixtures and fittings

-3 years

-- Computer equipment

-- Motor vehicles

-5 years

-- Leasehold improvements 'the lease term'
+- ATM equipment 3 years - Computer equipment 3 - 10 years - Furniture, fixtures and fittings 3 - 20 years - Motor vehicles 5 years - Leasehold improvements 'the lease term' - Right-of-use assets 'the lease term'

 The assets' residual values, depreciation methods and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.
 There has been no change in useful lives used from the previous year.